DISCOVER AND EXPLORE THE ADIRONDACKS

 - Car - Renting or driving your own car is the best way to get around the region.
 This offers much more freedom of movement since public transportation, while available, has few options.

-The Adirondacks are a popular destination year round.
+The Adirondacks are a popular year round New York Vacation rentals destination.
 Spring is rather short and usually very wet from the melting snow, while the summers are warm during the days and cool at night which make it the most popular season.
 The main activities during the summer are hiking, camping, kayaking, and as the lakes and rivers warm up, rafting and water skiing.
 It lasts about 10 weeks from late May to early August, so you'll see the most people within the shortest amount of time then.